Bachelor of Music

 Students planning a career in music education have two possible routes: the comprehensive major and the 5-year conjoint degrees program (bachelor of music and bachelor of music education) which is offered in co-operation with the Faculty of Education.
 All students who plan to focus on music education must declare the comprehensive major in their second semester.
 Those opting for the conjoint degrees program will then switch to the conjoint major in their fourth semester.

 Students are normally admitted to the B.Mus. degree program at the beginning of the fall semester only.
 Successful applicants may enter the program immediately in their first semester.
 All applications must be submitted to the Office of the Registrar.
 The deadline for applications is Jan.
 15.

 All applicants must satisfy the general admission requirements of the university.
 In addition, they must demonstrate their musical competence and potential at an audition and through a series of diagnostic tests.
 Auditions are held in March.
 Late auditions may be scheduled if spaces are available after the March auditions.
-Applicants who reside outside of the St. John's metropolitan area may submit a video or CD if they are unable to audition in person.
+Applicants who reside outside of the St. John's metropolitan area may submit an audio or video recording if they are unable to audition in person.
+It is also possible to audition by videoconference.
 Detailed information on audition requirements can be found here.

 |Music courses available in first year|

 Students entering the B.Mus. degree program will normally take the following courses in their first semester: